John Marty: Political positions

 Marty is best known to Minnesota residents as an advocate on environmental issues, health-care reform, and government ethics and campaign-finance reform.
 He is the author of the Minnesota Health Plan, a comprehensive single-payer healthcare plan.
 In 2016, he wrote a book, Healing Healthcare, that makes the case for a universal healthcare system.
 Marty does not accept soft money contributions or contributions from lobbyists, and sharply limits the contributions he will accept from any one person.
 Among Marty's ethics legislation was the Minnesota law banning lobbyists from giving gifts to public officials.
 Marty opposes public funding of stadiums and professional sports teams and was outspoken in his criticism of proposals for new stadiums for the Minnesota Twins and Minnesota Vikings.
 He also supports medical marijuana, and appeared in the movie Super High Me.

 Over the years, Marty has pushed for legislation that was initially dismissed as being politically impossible due to opposition of powerful interest groups, eventually building support and passing legislation several years later.
 He has authored a wide range of laws, including renewable energy legislation that created community solar and multiplied the use of solar power in Minnesota.
 He also authored the ban on mercury in consumer products, creation of public benefit corporations as an alternative form of business enterprise, authorization for nurses to dispense oral contraceptives in family planning clinics, significant restrictions on special interest money in politics, and numerous DWI and public safety laws.

 Marty’s legislative ideas have frequently made Minnesota the first state to adopt such ideas, with other states following suit, such as his law banning smoking in hospitals and health care facilities, and a ban on the pesticide Triclosan and a prohibition on using several toxic flame retardants.

 On LGBTQ rights, Marty was pushing for equality in early 1990s amid of strong public support for DOMA.
 Marty introduced marriage equality legislation in 2008 and publicly said that despite the position's unpopularity, he thought it could pass within five years, which turned out to be true.

 Family and personal life

 John Marty is married to Connie Marty (née Jaarsma).
 They live in Roseville, Minnesota, and have two children.
+He is Lutheran.